RishitaKadam/forgeAI/README.md

-\# ForgeAI
+ForgeAI

-\*\*Talk to your engineering PDFs.\*\* ForgeAI is an AI-powered document intelligence platform — upload a manual, datasheet, research paper or report, and chat with it by voice or text, search it semantically, extract formulas, generate executive summaries, compare documents, and produce formal reports, all backed by a real retrieval-augmented generation (RAG) pipeline.
+Talk to your engineering PDFs.\*\* ForgeAI is an AI-powered document intelligence platform — upload a manual, datasheet, research paper or report, and chat with it by voice or text, search it semantically, extract formulas, generate executive summaries, compare documents, and produce formal reports, all backed by a real retrieval-augmented generation (RAG) pipeline.

-\---

-\## What ForgeAI does
+What ForgeAI does

 Most "chat with your PDF" tools stop at Q\&A. ForgeAI treats a document as something to be \*understood\*, not just searched:

 \- Ask questions in plain English (or by voice) and get structured, cited answers grounded in the actual document text — not hallucinated.